During the fast-moving consideration phase, buyers may feel pressured to sign an unconditional contract.

 Every property transaction will involve a legal document that outlines the terms of the sale for both the seller and the buyer, known as the contract of sale.

-In most cases, the contract of sale will include certain conditions that safeguard the interests of the buying and selling parties respectively.
+The contract of sale will include certain conditions that safeguard the interests of the buying and selling parties, respectively.

 When are unconditional contracts used?